jackson-dahl42/Final-30-Product/Project Diary.md

 I created the google dinosaur game for the console.
 It has a dinosaur that jumps using the joystick, a cactus and a bird to avoid, and the game gets progressively faster as time goes on.
 The score and game over screen don't work yet.
 I will try to create a working menu select screen where you can select the game.
 Also a working game over screen that displays your score.

+# June 14, 2020
+I created a proper game over screen that displays the score.
+Once I add sound effects to the dino game I will try to make a second game.
+The second one will probably be just as basic as the first.
+I also added a rand() function to the postion of the cactus and bird, so it should be in a different postion every play, but I can't really tell if it is workng.